RAVIGANESHMBHAT/ReactJS-Learnings/README.md

 ## Higher Order Components

 #### The current commit shows the issues where we are duplicating the code multiple times to achieve the same functionality.
-(Use Higher Order Function instead)
+(Use Higher Order Component instead)
 #### HOC is used to share common functionality between components.
 #### HOC is a pattern where a function takes a component as an argument and returns a new component.
 #### Note: While using HOC, keep in mind to include the rest of the properties in the WrappedComponent by adding {...this.props}